-My main research interest relates to the question of how automatic content assessment of authentic learner data can efficiently be performed in order to provide feedback to learners.
+My main research interest relates to the question of how automatic form and meaning assessment of authentic learner data can efficiently be performed in order to provide feedback to learners.

 I'm working in the projects A4 and T1 in the SFB 833 to find answers to this question.

 In addition to my research I have an assistant position with Detmar Meurers that includes teaching courses at the University of Tübingen.